138paulmiller/aug/README.md

 ## Libraries

-There is a special keyword, **use** that allows users to load precompiled libraries into the aug runtime.
+There is a special keyword, **import** that allows users to load precompiled libraries into the aug runtime.
-In the script calling `use example;` will search for a dynamic library name example.
+In the script calling `import example;` will search for a dynamic library name example.
 As of now, it will look for the library in the applications working directory.

 To create the example lib, users must include the aug header and define a function that registers all the lib extensions.
 AUG expect the library function entry point to be named aug_register_lib.
 Below is standard example of a library that will be loaded by the **use** statement.